Aeternatrix/AnD/Data Structures/README.md

 Post implementation notes:
 - Okay, I get the colouring somewhat.
 It's just to determine where to do the rotations to balance the tree, I think.
 I would need to implement a different self-balancing tree to be sure of that— which I might do after I do a map (the reason I did a red-black tree).

+# Map
+Maps!
+Everyone loves a good map.
+A Hash map especially, but I don't think there's much functional difference between a map and a hash map, just implementation differences.
+Being that a hashmap is faster and a map is better memory usage... don't quote me on that, however.

+Since C++ says a map under the hood is a Red-Black Tree, we'll reuse the above, with some minor changes.

+Node { key, data, colour, parent *Node, left *Node, right *Node }
+- create(key, data) → creates a node with data and empty children
+- insert(key, data) → inserts data into the tree
+- search(key) → returns the node of the data, if it exists
+- delete(key) → deletes the data from the tree, if it exists
+- print() → prints the tree
+- delete() → deletes the tree